 Other warblers share a more limited range.
 You may have to chase Canada Warblers deeper into wet, tangled thickets.
 Wilson's Warblers favor the live alders around wet areas, especially in the northern forest.
 The Northern Waterthrush prefers the upright dead trees of beaver flowages.
 Blackpolls are relatively late migrants, heading for alpine and spruce forests in the mountains of Western Maine, Baxter State Park, and the North Maine Woods.

-Palm Warblers are one of the earliest migrants, often arriving in the state in April.
+Palm Warblers are one of the earliest migrants, arriving in April.
 By mid-May, they've already begun to disappear into their boggy breeding grounds where Tennessee Warblers are also infrequent breeders.
-Cape May Warblers prefer the tall conifer forests and edges more common to northern Maine, while Bay-breasted Warblers tolerate hardwoods in boreal areas.
-Mourning Warblers are present in the deciduous ravines and tangled undergrowth of northern Maine but challenge even the best local birders to find them.
-In contrast, the range of Prairie Warblers barely extends into southern Maine and they are seldom encountered north of Augusta.
+Cape May Warblers prefer the tall conifer forests and edges more common to northern Maine, while Bay-breasted Warblers prefer denser stands of low conifer in the north.
+Mourning Warblers are present in the deciduous ravines and tangled brambles of northern Maine but challenge even the best local birders to find them.
+In contrast, the range of Prairie Warblers barely extends into southern Maine, and they are seldom encountered north of Augusta.